-When winters come around, there is one vegetable that is widely seen in every grocery store.
+When winters come around, one vegetable is widely seen in every grocery store.
 That vegetable is butternut squash.
 It might not be as loved as it should be, but those who love pumpkin almost always love butternut squash too!
-There are so many ways to cook a butternut squash but the easiest way is to cook it whole.
+There are so many ways to cook a butternut squash, but the easiest way is to cook it whole.
 Keep reading to learn how to bake a butternut squash whole.

 What is butternut squash?